marco7m/chartnotes/README.md

 > Transform your Obsidian notes into beautiful, interactive charts directly inside Bases.

 Chart Notes is a powerful Obsidian plugin that adds a **Chart Notes layout** to Bases, allowing you to visualize your note properties as bar charts, line graphs, pie charts, scatter plots, and Gantt timelines.
-No custom query language needed—it works seamlessly with your existing Bases filters, sorts, and groups.
+No custom query language needed, it works seamlessly with your existing Bases filters, sorts, and groups.

 ![Obsidian](https://img.shields.io/badge/Obsidian-1.10%2B-7C3AED?logo=obsidian)
 ![License](https://img.shields.io/badge/license-MIT-green)